Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter

 and its limit (in probability) can be immediately recovered from the weak law of large numbers as

 which is precisely the expected Moreau envelope $\mathcal F(\alpha,\tau_1/\beta)$ defined in \eqref{eq:L_*}.
-The quantity under the expectation in \eqref{eq:proof:thm:estimationerror:3:15} is absolutely integrable, and therefore the expected Moreau envelope $\mathcal F$ is well defined, as explained in the following.
+The quantity under the expectation in \eqref{eq:proof:thm:estimationerror:3:15} is absolutely integrable, and therefore the expected Moreau envelope $\mathcal F$ is well defined, as explained in what follows.
 For every $\beta \geq 0$ and $\tau_1>0$ we have

 which is integrable due to the fact that both $G$ and $Z$ have finite second moment.
 In the first and last equality we have used the fact that $f(0) = \min_{v \in \mathbb R} f(v) = 0$, which can be shown to hold true as follows.
 Since $L(0) = \min_{v \in \mathbb R} L(v) = 0$ (from Assumption~\ref{assump:cgmt}\ref{assump:ell:0}), we have that $L^*(0) = \min_{v \in \mathbb R} L^*(v) = 0$, and from $f^*(\cdot) = L^*(\cdot) - 1/(2M)(\cdot)^2$, with $L^*$ that is $1/M$-strongly convex, we have that $f^*(0) = \min_{v \in \mathbb R} f^*(v) = 0$, which results in the desired $f(0) = \min_{v \in \mathbb R} f(v) = 0$.
 Moreover, for $\tau_1 \to 0^+$,